back to lofibucket.com

 There’s also some mysterious low frequency noise generated in the process.
 This is clearly visible when rotating the view quickly and the whole screen moves on the oscilloscope monitor screen.
 I assume this is some annoying bass boost equalization happening inside the sound card.

-If you have any ideas what causes this, please .
+If you have any ideas what causes this, please email me about it.

 Mystery solved: It’s the cheap sound card.
 (Thanks Antti!)
 With another USB sound card the low frequency movement is gone.
 Too bad there’s no proper ASIO drivers (ASIO4ALL isn’t enough) for it, making it unsuitable for realtime use because of additional latency.